CyCoreSystems/teslatoken/README.md

 expires.
 This isn't great, because there is no permission control, but until Tesla actually implements a proper system for this, this is what we have.

-I had been using someone's Python script for this, but it quit working... so this is just a quick hack to do the same in Go.
+I had been using someone's Python script for this (maybe [this one](https://github.com/eric1980/teslatoken)?), but it quit working (because Python...
+I have no idea)... so this is just a quick hack to do the same in Go.